UN Security Council - Profile

 With France proposing to veto a second resolution authorising action, the decision to go to war was made without Security Council approval.
 The failure of diplomacy was seen as a bad portent for the Security Council's future prospects.

 More generally, the Security Council has been criticised for not taking forceful action until a catastrophe or conflict unfolds, even when this might have been predicted, as in the Rwandan genocide of 1994.

 Mindful of this, and the bombing campaign against Yugoslavia in 1999, which was undertaken without council approval, leaders of all 15 member states met in 2000 to adopt measures that would give the organisation more teeth, including a review of peacekeeping operations.

 More recently the Security Council has acted with greater decisiveness.
 It has imposed sanctions on North Korea and Iran over their nuclear programmes, and authorised a no-fly zone over Libya that helped indirectly to bring down the Gaddafi government.

-Cold War fault lines endure, however, as became evident when Russia and China vetoed a Security Council resolution calling on the Syrian government to stop attacking civilians and seek accommodation with its opponents.
+Cold War fault lines endure, however, as became evident when Russia and China in 2012 vetoed a series of Security Council resolutions aimed at putting pressure on the Syrian regime of President Bashar al-Assad.